kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 :::Note
 Careful!
 The definition of percent difference in this course is **different** from what you may see in other courses.
-Please use [Eq](#Eq-pdiff) for calculations in this course.
+Please use [](#Equation-pdiff) for calculations in this course.
 :::